cncf/k8s-conformance/v1.16/baiducloud/README.md

 ### How To Reproduce:

-#### Create Account
+#### Create Account and Login
-Create a Baidu Cloud Account by following this [instruction](https://login.bce.baidu.com/reg.html?tpl=bceplat&from=portal).

-#### Login to Account
-Login to Baidu Cloud Account from [here](https://login.bce.baidu.com/).
+Click this [link](https://login.bce.baidu.com/reg.html?tpl=bceplat&from=portal) to create a Baidu Cloud Account and login to Baidu Cloud Account from [here](https://login.bce.baidu.com/).

 #### Login to Console

-After login to the account, login to Console of Baidu Cloud Container Engine from [here](https://console.bce.baidu.com/cce/#/cce/cluster/list).
+After login to the account, login to Console of Baidu Cloud Container Engine in English from [here](https://console.bce.baidu.com/cce/?locale=en-us#/cce/cluster/list).

+After successful login, select “Product Services > Container Engine CCE” and enter the “Cluster Management > Cluster List” page.

+The “Cluster List” page will display all the created CCE cluster name/ID, status, region and other information and users can search the cluster through the cluster name.
+Please select and switch the region according to the actual needs.

 #### Create Cluster

-Create a Cluster in Hong Kong region by following this [instruction](https://cloud.baidu.com/doc/CCE/GettingStarted.html#.E5.88.9B.E5.BB.BA.E9.9B.86.E7.BE.A4), the cluster Kubernetes version by default is v1.16.3.
+Create a Cluster in Hong Kong region, the cluster Kubernetes version by default is v1.16.3.
+Please Click “Create cluster” and enter the “Create cluster” page.
+Fill in cluster name and then fill in relevant configuration information according to your needs.
+For ssh to the nodes in the cluster, users need to enable EIP binding for the cluster nodes.

 #### Access to Cluster

-The cluster will be setup in about 5 minutes, you can ssh to any node of cluster by following this [instruction](https://cloud.baidu.com/doc/CCE/GettingStarted.html#.E6.89.A9.E5.AE.B9.E9.9B.86.E7.BE.A4).
+After the CCE cluster is created, you can view the created CCE cluster and cluster details in the cluster list.
+Click a cluster link in the “cluster name” column of the container list to enter the “cluster details” page to view the status information.
+The cluster will be setup in about 5 minutes, you can ssh or use VNC to get access to any node of the cluster.

 #### Run Conformance Test

-On one of the worker node, run command as below:
+On one of the Kubernetes worker node, run command as below:

 ```
 go get -u -v github.com/heptio/sonobuoy